Humbertda/TSP-SOLVER/README.md

 ### Finding some TSP problems

-You can go on the Heidelberg University webpage to find some TSP Files ready to import in the Applicatio  [http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)
+You can go on the Heidelberg University webpage to find some TSP Files ready to import in the Application  [http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)

 ## Tool used and inspiration